Black Rock Rangers

 Burn Gardens / Wood Donation Stations

-Now located only on 5:30 & Esplanade in front of MOOP Map HQ, burn platforms for the BURNING OF WOOD ONLY will be open to the community from Sunday, September 1, at 10am through Tuesday, September 3.
+Now located only on Esplanade & 5:30 in front of MOOP Map HQ, burn platforms for the BURNING OF WOOD ONLY will be open to the community from Sunday, September 6, at 10 am through Tuesday, September 8.
 Our friendly volunteer staff will be on hand to direct you as well as receive any donations of new and unused lumber.
 NO BURNING CARDBOARD, PAPER, COMPOST, RECYCLING, TRASH, OR TOXIC MATERIALS IN THE BURN PLATFORMS.

 Recycle Camp

-Pre-crush and sort your empty aluminum cans into a mesh bag (so they dry out!), then bring them to Recycle Camp between 9am and 5pm, Monday through Sunday, at 5:30&A. Come ride the CRUSHINATOR, our-state-of-the-ART bicycle-powered aluminum can-crushing machine.
-Come by early (don’t wait until the last day!), come by often (we have great fun!), but by all means come before 5pm Sunday, or you’ll have to pack them out yourself.
+Pre-crush and sort your empty aluminum cans in mesh bags (so they dry out!), then bring them to Recycle Camp at 5:35 & Esplanade, between 9 am and 5 pm, Monday through Sunday.
+Come ride the CRUSHINATOR, our state-of-the-ART bicycle-powered aluminum can-crushing machine.
+Come by early (don’t wait until the last day!), come by often (we have great fun!), but by all means, come before 5 pm Sunday, or you’ll have to pack them out yourself.
 No plastic, tin, or steel, please.
-All proceeds are donated to the Gerlach school.
+All proceeds are donated to the local Gerlach school district.

 RV Servicing

-There is no recreational vehicle dumping station in Black Rock City, and you may not dump on the playa.
-BLM issues citations for dumping or leaking gray or black water.
+There is no recreational vehicle dumping station in Black Rock City, and you absolutely may NOT dump on the playa.
+BLM issues citations for dumping or even leaking gray or black water.
 You are responsible for preventing and remediating leaks.
 There is no location for scheduling RV servicing.
 If you see a truck designated “RV servicing,” you can flag it down.
-Many trucks are servicing infrastructure and not RVs, so be sure to look for the sign.
-The only vendor authorized to provide cash sales of pumping services is United Site Services.
-Note: pumping services only include removal of gray and black water — not a potable water fill.
+Many trucks are servicing infrastructure, not RVs, so be sure to look for the sign.
+United Site Services is the only vendor authorized to provide cash sales of pumping services.
+Note: pumping services only include the removal of gray and black water — not a potable water fill.
 Use only one-ply toilet paper.

 Fuel Safety and Storage

-All participants using fuels in their camps, art installation, or mutant vehicle (or for other purposes) at Black Rock City must educate themselves about and comply with appropriate practices for storing and handling these materials.
-Not only is this essential for safety but it is also required as part of our event permit stipulations with the Bureau of Land Management.
-Be sure to review the revised and updated 2024 Fuel and Hazardous Materials Storage requirement before planning your Camp Layout.
+All participants using fuels in their camps, art installations, or mutant vehicles (or for other purposes) in Black Rock City must educate themselves about and comply with appropriate practices for storing and handling these materials.
+Not only is this essential for safety, but it is also required as part of our event permit stipulations with the Bureau of Land Management.
+Review the revised and updated 2026 Fuel and Hazardous Materials Storage requirements before planning your Camp Layout.

 One of the ways you can help us protect the playa is by storing as little fuel as possible in your camp.
-Each point of transfer is a risk of spill, fire or worse.
-Black Rock City PETROL’s BRC Fuel Program provides Art Projects, Mutant Vehicles and Theme Camps the ability to purchase fuel on playa.
-It is preferable to have large generators filled daily by the PETROL Department rather than storing fuel in your camp and filling equipment yourself.
+No more than 110 gallons or two 55-gallon drums may be stored in a camp at one time.
+Each point of transfer is a risk of spill, fire, or worse.
+Black Rock City PETROL’s BRC Fuel Program provides art projects, mutant vehicles, and theme camps the ability to purchase fuel on playa.
+It is preferable (and safer) to have large generators filled daily by the PETROL Department rather than storing fuel in your camp and filling equipment yourself.

-The BRC Fuel Program is for registered Art Projects, Mutant Vehicles and Theme Camps with higher volume needs, as well as registered support vehicles.
+The BRC Fuel Program is for registered art projects, mutant vehicles, and theme camps with higher volume needs, as well as registered support vehicles.
 It is not available for passenger vehicles, RVs, and participants who did not go through the application process.
 If this means you, plan to bring in your own fuel.
-This fuel safety program is intended to reduce the amount of traffic transporting large loads of fuel into the event as well as the need for large fuel storage in camps.
+This fuel safety program is intended to reduce the amount of traffic transporting large loads of fuel into the event and the need for large fuel storage in camps.

 Burn Perimeter Support (BPS)

-You will see BPS volunteers standing on the perimeter, with reflective safety vests on and flashlights in hand, sometimes requesting you to redirect.
-If you approach the perimeter, within the first few rows, they will request you take a seat.
-It may look like a wide open space inside the perimeter, or even a great shortcut.
+You will see BPS volunteers standing on the perimeter of each large burn, wearing reflective safety vests and holding flashlights, sometimes redirecting you.
+It may look like a wide-open space inside the perimeter, or even a great shortcut.
 The job of Burn Perimeter Support is to keep folks out.
-This is for your safety, and the safety of everyone involved.
+This is for your safety and the safety of everyone involved.

-To learn more about what Burn Perimeter Support does, see the Burn Perimeter Support Volunteer Page
+To learn more about what Burn Perimeter Support does or perhaps volunteer, see the Burn Perimeter Support Volunteer Page.